MCF's Investment Committee, made up of volunteer professionals in the investment industry, guides the investment strategies of the Foundation.

 The investment management fee for this pool is 0.45%.

 Donors at MCF can invest a portion of the assets in their funds into the MCF Loan Fund, a revolving fund that provides short- and long-term financing for a wide range of important nonprofit endeavors in Marin, including affordable housing, environmental protection, and arts education, among many others.
 This option enables donors to use their charitable assets twice — as loans to community groups, and again as grants from their funds at the end of the investment period.
 Rates of return vary according to the length of the investment period.
 Donors who choose this option will assume risk in proportion to their percentage of the overall Loan Fund.
+This investment option is available except upon the infrequent occasions when the Loan Fund has reached its capacity.

 For more information on investing in the MCF Loan Fund, click here.